dpengineering/dpea-odrive/README.md

 # dpea-odrive
-Helper library for DPEA projects that use ODrive motor controller.
+Helper library for DPEA projects that use the ODrive motor controller.